 - In 25 states and Washington, D.C., the median membership growth rate for federally insured credit unions was negative.
 At the median, membership declined the most in New Jersey (-1.7 percent) and Pennsylvania (-1.4 percent).

 |State / Territory||Median Y/Y Loan Growth (%) - Level|

-- Over the year ending in the second quarter of 2019, median loan growth was positive in all but two states.
-At the median, loans outstanding declined in New Jersey (-0.7 percent) and Arkansas (-0.2 percent).
+- Over the year ending in the second quarter of 2020, median loan growth was strongest in Idaho (6.7 percent) and Wyoming (6.1 percent).

 Median Total Delinquency Rate

 |State / Territory||Median Total Delinquency Rate (bps) - Level|

 At the end of the second quarter of 2020, the median total delinquency rate among federally insured credit unions was 52 basis points, compared to 60 basis points in the second quarter of 2019.